rozbb/draft-waict-transparency/draft-waict-transparency.md

 #### Detecting change of Log

-Since the Site’s Log(s) info is encoded in an extension in the Site’s TLS leaf certificate, it suffices to scan all TLS certificates issued to the Site.
-A Monitor can do this by tailing a widely trusted set of Certificate Transparency logs.
-Since major web browsers now enforce CT, the Monitor can be reasonably confident that any changes will show up in one of the CT logs.
-Further, since CT logs have to obey a maximum merge delay (MMD) policy, this limits how much time it takes to detect an update in Log info.
+Since the Site’s Log(s) info is encoded in the Enrollment Server's database, and the database itself is made transparent, it suffices to scan the database log for entries pertaining to the Site.

 #### Detecting new entries in Log(s)